|

 versions of the concept were raced into the mid-1990s in

-the USA and UK.
 Move on to the Milan show of 1989 and Guzzi shows off a Daytona developed in consultation with Wittner.
 It takes until 1992 for the bike to appear and the result was a rude shock to Guzzisti – it looked like nothing else the factory had produced.
 Much of the thinking in the race bikes had transferred across, minus some of the more exotic materials, such as the extensive use of magnesium.
 The frame was new, as was the parallelogram shaft drive.
 The real centerpiece was the powerplant.
 Called an overhead cam design by the factory, it was strictly speaking a high cam design using short pushrods to operate the rockers.
 The top end was driven by a relatively complex set of belts and gears and was fed by fuel injection.
 Urge was a claimed 102hp, making it easily the most powerful Guzzi to date.
 Despite that it wasn’t terribly peaky, though it didn’t have quite the rich vein of mid-range offered by the later 1100 Sport.
 Perhaps the biggest shock was the initial sticker price – an eye-watering Au$23,000 (US$15,500, GB£11,500).
 This was at a time when the just-released Honda Fireblade of the same year was priced at Au$12,700 (US$8600, GB£6400).
 The Daytona’s price did eventually wind back 15 per cent to around to Au$20k, but it was never mistaken for a cheap motorcycle and, as a result, few were sold.
 That said, if you were a Guzzi nut, this was the ultimate aspirational model.
 Dr John had helped put the brand up in lights across the world and any red-blooded Guzzisti would have cheerfully sold their offspring to own one.
 For the money, you did get a lot of premium gear, such as four-spot Brembo brakes up front (at a time when they were far less common than they are now) and WP suspension on the rear.
 It was actually a damned good ride.
 The performance may not have been record-breaking, but it was still a seriously quick motorcycle with more than enough urge to land you in the clink.
 Acceleration was lively, as the four-valve engine was much more willing to spin up than its two-valve predecessors, though the fuelling from the Weber-Marelli injection wasn’t as smooth as it could be.
 It was a powerplant that rewarded spirited riding and was least at home pussy-footing through traffic around town.
 The five-speed transmission shifted well, though the clutch was pretty heavy.
 Meanwhile the new shaft design, though worryingly noisy at times, did succeed in removing the usual strong rise and fall on the throttle.
 Suspension was a real highlight on this machine.
 It was sporty and offered excellent feel, while remaining compliant and surprisingly comfortable.
 Overall the ride position was sports with a long reach, but by no means the most extreme position out there.
 Steering was slow by sport bike standards – the equivalent Fireblade felt like a toy by comparison – and it responded best to an assertive tip-in.
 Once in the turn, it was rock steady and very reassuring.
 As a ride, so long as you didn’t mind the slowish steering, it was an absolute joy.
 Downsides?
-Without question the mechanical reliability.
-The shaft didn’t respond well to abuse and a smart owner would change over the universal joins at (if I remember right) about 30-40,000km.
-Cam belts also needed changing and the gears checked for wear.
-Oil pumps have a question mark over them, thanks to plastic components, and replacement is a big job.
-Also, the gearbox oil needed relatively frequent replacement.
-The consequences of not doing so were expensive.
+Maintenance is more demanding than what your typical Guzzi owner might normally expect.
+Shaft drive universal joints are a wearing part and should be checked about 30-40,000km on hard-used examples.
+Cam belts also need periodic changing and the gears checked for wear.
+Oil pumps on very early examples also need to be watched.
+Also, the gearbox oil needs relatively frequent replacement.
 In many respects this was the direct opposite experience of traditional Guzzi owners, whose maintenance concerns were minimal.
-Believe it or not, that wouldn’t stop me from owning one.
-If you walk in with your eyes open (a close examination of the bike's history is crucial) and accept you’re getting into something fairly exotic, there should be no surprises.
-Treat it as a Sunday-only bike and you should be okay.
-There was, perhaps inevitably, also a limited edition of
+That wouldn’t stop me from owning one.
+If you walk in

 100 called the Racing, which predated the RS.
 In